burwei/repoexplainer/README.md

 # repoexplainer
-Generate a Markdown file to describe an existing repo, so that developers can explain their whole repo to an AI chatbot more easily.
+Generate a report to describe your local repo, and write the report to clipboard driectly.
+You could paste it in the chat to let chat-based AI understand the overview of your repo.

 Currently, it only supports Go.
 However, other languages could be added easily.